DrTorte/circle-simple-path-filtering/module-a/README.md

 # Module A

-Please edit this file accordingly to trigger jobs for module A. ead
+Please edit this file accordingly to trigger jobs for module A.